 Okay, great.
 You’ve gotten everyone excited.
 Now what?
 How will you make the money?
 Make it realistic, but keep in mind that your investors are aware that this is one big fat lie.
 Nobody can predict how your revenue will grow.
 And yet you have to show an optimistic enough picture for investors to visualize and believe in your story.
 In other words, this is one slide for you to showcase your business model: how it will grow.

 Who are the people you will market to?
 Where do they live?
 What kind of slippers do they wear?
 Why will they buy your product?
 How will you sell it to them?
 For how much?
-You don't have to say ALL of this, but you have to make investors believe that you know your customers inside and out, and list your complete arsenal of approaches and tactics to make people shell out their hard earned dollars.
+You don't have to say ALL of this, but you have to make investors believe that you know your customers inside and out and list your complete arsenal of approaches and tactics to make people shell out their hard-earned dollars.

 Logically, the next question investors will ask themselves will be, "Who else is out there and why would anyone switch from their product to yours?"
 Who are the sharks that will try to eat you?
 Throw a bunch of logos of your competitors on the screen, maybe do an X and Y axis graph to show their relationship to your company and to each other.
 Talk about the rest.

 Aha, here we go.
 Now they will wonder who you have on your team and how will you collectively pull this off.
-Suggestion: if you have some strong players, like a CEO of some big reputable company who quit and joined you, put this in the beginning, as it is an asset.
+Suggestion: if you have some strong players, like the CEO of some big reputable company who quit and joined you, put this in the beginning, as it is an asset.
 In general, any of these slides can be moved around.

 This is where your "hockey stick" goes.
 You can list the amount of money you're looking to raise here or do a separate slide after this one (especially if you have names of other investors you can list), but I suggest to keep it simple.
 Moreover, everyone knows it's just a story and the numbers are not real anyway.
 What investors want to see is that you've done your homework and know how you will spend the money.
 Here, the critical part is to ask.
 Don't be shy.
 This is why you're presenting.
 Ask for money and show what you will do with it.

 This slide is very similar to the cover slide in the beginning.
-Include your logo, tagline, a line of summary to take away, and contact information, so that it can hang on the screen and people who are interested can write down your information.
+Include your logo, tagline, a line of the summary to take away, and contact information, so that it can hang on the screen and people who are interested can write down your information.

 You can have more optional slides after this one, for investors to pick and choose from if they desire to do so after the presentation.
 Here are a few great resources for example pitch decks from Forbes, Business Insider, One Match Ventures, and Haiku Deck.
 Browse them before you do your own.

-You can have more optional slides after this one, for investors to pick and choose from, if they desire to do so after the presentation.
+You can have more optional slides after this one, for investors to pick and choose from if they desire to do so after the presentation.
 Here are a few great resources for example pitch decks from Forbes, Business Insider, One Match Ventures, and Haiku Deck.
 Browse them before you do your own.
 This blog at pitchenvy.com is great too.

 Your to-do list: